Simon Faithfull: Limbo Drawings/ An Expanding Atlas of Subjectivity, ongoing

-Whenever Faithfull makes a new drawing it is immediately dispatched out to the world via the Limbo drawing service and automatically added to an ever-growing, online database which contains every drawing made by Faithfull since 2000.
+Whenever Faithfull makes a new drawing it is posted via the Limbo drawing service and automatically added to an ever-growing, online database which contains every drawing made by Faithfull since 2000.

-An Expanding Atlas of Subjectivity is a unique artwork in the form of a bespoke hand-sewn bookwork, a paper archive that captures one particular moment from this database.
+An Expanding Atlas of Subjectivity is an artwork in the form of a bespoke hand-sewn bookwork, a paper archive that captures one particular moment from this database.
 Each time a new book is ordered the latest drawings are added so each book is thicker than the last and no two books will ever be the same.
 The bookwork makes physical the body of drawings that has accreted over more than a decade – manifesting a personal atlas of the world, mapping time and space, as experienced by one individual, on an ongoing basis.

 Faithfull periodically exhibits An Expanding Atlas of Subjectivity as a gallery installation during which the most recent drawings are added as and when they are made.
 Exhibitions to date have taken place in Lille, National Museum, Project Space, Berlin, and at Phoenix Arts in Leicester.